Snapchat/KeyDB-docs/docs/config-file.md

 # big latency spikes.
 aof-rewrite-incremental-fsync yes

-# When redis saves RDB file, if the following option is enabled
+# When KeyDB saves RDB file, if the following option is enabled
 # the file will be fsync-ed every 32 MB of data generated.
 This is useful
 # in order to commit the file to the disk more incrementally and avoid
 # big latency spikes.
 rdb-save-incremental-fsync yes

-# Redis LFU eviction (see maxmemory setting) can be tuned.
+# KeyDB LFU eviction (see maxmemory setting) can be tuned.
 However it is a good
 # idea to start with the default settings and only change them after investigating
 # how to improve the performances and how the keys LFU change over time, which
 # is possible to inspect via the OBJECT FREQ command.
 #
-# There are two tunable parameters in the Redis LFU implementation: the
+# There are two tunable parameters in the KeyDB LFU implementation: the
 # counter logarithm factor and the counter decay time.
 It is important to
 # understand what the two parameters mean before changing them.
 #
-# The LFU counter is just 8 bits per key, it's maximum value is 255, so Redis
+# The LFU counter is just 8 bits per key, it's maximum value is 255, so KeyDB
 # uses a probabilistic increment with logarithmic behavior.
 Given the value
 # of the old counter, when a key is accessed, the counter is incremented in
 # this way: